OsiriX-Foundation/karnak/README.md

 - Launch the components needed by Karnak (see below "Configure Postgres database with docker")
 - Enable Spring and Spring Boot for the project
-- Create a Spring Boot launcher from main of StartApplication.java
+- Create a Spring Boot launcher from the main of StartApplication.java
     - Working Directory must be the mvc directory
     - In VM Options:
       - Add `-Djava.library.path="/tmp/dicom-opencv"`.
 Note: the tmp folder must be adapted according to your system and `dicom-opencv` is mandatory as the last folder.
       - Optional: Add `-Dvaadin.productionMode=true` to enable production mode
     - In Environment variables, add the following values.
-The following values work with our default configuration define with docker used for the development (see: "Configure locally Postgres database with docker") :
+The following values work with our default configuration defined with docker used for the development (see: "Configure local Postgres database with docker") :
         - Mandatory:
             - `ENVIRONMENT=DEV`
         - Optional: